truenas/documentation/content/TrueCommand/API/sys/info.md

 | sys | info | no | no | no | 1 |

 #### Description
-Return general information about the system itself
+Return general information about the system itself.

 ### Input Arguments
 * Required: